sfblackwell/micropython/README.md

-# A few simple micropython support classes for @adafruit, @pimoroni & @raspberrypi products
+# A few simple micropython support classes for @adafruit, @pimoroni & @raspberry-pi products

 ### *** This is a work in progress ***